Devansh3299/deadoutassignment-/README.md

 # deadoutassignment-
-This is my coding assessment i deadouts
+This is my coding assessment deadouts